tousif13/Cyber-Security-Tools/README.md

-# Kali-Linux-Tools
+# Cyber-Security-Tools
-Overview of some of the Kali Linux Tools.
+Overview of some of the Cyber Security tools in Kali Linux.

 # Nmap ![image](https://user-images.githubusercontent.com/33444140/224762090-0ec347c7-f56f-4780-a9b6-9877b380b0ff.png)
 - Nmap known as Network Mapper is a tool used for network scanning and security auditing